 The Kiss Goodnight is a little extra unadvertised show in the Magic Kingdom.
 Starting approximately 15 minutes after the park officially closes.

-Keep you eye on Cinderella’s Castle to watch the show which lasts around 2 minutes.
+Keep your eye on Cinderella’s Castle to watch the show, which lasts around 2 minutes.

 186 Movies under the stars

 The majority of Disney World Resorts play Disney Movies outside every night.

 Walt Disney World Resorts often have special entertainment options which are free to participate in.
 In addition, there are special activities which can come with an extra charge.

 When checking in, ask the cast member what is available at your resort.
 Remember, not everything is currently available.

 Part human and part tree, this fascinating lady is very hard to spot at Animal Kingdom.
 We are not even sure if she is still appearing!

 189 Don’t be put off by bad weather